dotnet/docs/docs/core/deploying/index.md

 ### Advantages

 - **Improved startup time**\
-The application will spend less time running the JIT.
+The application spends less time running the JIT.

 ### Disadvantages

 - **Larger size**\
-The application will be larger on disk.
+The application is larger on disk.

 ### Examples